ivoysey/agdademo/patter.md

-this shows off the real power of agda's strutured editing. because the editor is aware of the types we've defined, we can generate all the cases of a proof and query the exact thing we need to show in each case and then just hammer through the cases.
+this shows off the real power of agda's strutured editing. because the editor is aware of the types we've defined, we can generate all the cases of a proof and query the exact thing we need to show in each case and then just hammer through the cases. we get slightly odd names for things sometimes, but nothing insurmountable. (you can often carbon date agda code by the syntax of the auto-generated names.)

-this is sometimes great, and sometimes it means that you do a lot more work than you really need to and end up producing something hard to read. in this case, note that we do fundimentally the same thing in the latter four
-cases: we note that you can swap equals for equals in the second argument of a `::` and then recurr on `a` with the other lists unchanged.
+sometimes this is great, and sometimes it means that you do a lot more work than needed to end up producing something hard to read. in this case, note that we do fundimentally the same thing in the latter four cases: we note that you can swap equals for equals in the second argument of a `::` and then recurr on `a` with the other lists unchanged.

-a tighter proof, then, only matches on `a` :
+a tighter proof, then, only cases on `a`

 ```agda
   ++assoc : {A : Set} → (a b c : List A) → ((a ++ b) ++ c) == (a ++ (b ++ c))